5 Steps to Becoming a Thought Leader

 Step 4: Publication

 Choose the mediums/channel to put your work.
 This will depend strongly on your Thought Leadership goals.
 If you’re a business owner, you might want it on your company blog.
-If you’re an employee, you might want it on your own LinkedIn.
+But if you’re an employee, you might want it on your own LinkedIn.

 Wherever you publish should be a place where people you care about are keen to go.
 It makes no sense to be where your customers aren’t.